 You are NOT required to work for the agency you use for clinical; however, they hope you will want to work for them.
 The agencies do spend a lot of energy and people power while serving as preceptors for refresher nurses.
 They do hope that in return you will consider seeking employment with them after completion.
-Be sure to remember that just as you are not required to seek employment with your preceptor agencies they are not required to offer you employment.
+Be sure to remember that just as you are not required to seek employment with your preceptor agencies, they are not required to offer you employment.

-How is the schedule of days determined?
+How is the clinical schedule of days determined?

 You will have six weeks to complete 160 hours of clinical.
 This will give you some flexibility.
 If you are in a hurry to complete in four weeks, you will most likely have to work two weekends to finish.
-Remember most nurses work every other weekend and completing 80 hours per 2-week pay period.
+Remember most nurses work every other weekend and complete 80 hours per two-week pay period.
 If you choose not to work weekends, you will need longer to work your time into a reasonable schedule.